Structural color palette of disordered colloids in the Rayleigh scattering regime: Introduction

 The scattering media under investigation are composed of spherical nonabsorbing dielectric particles randomly dispersed in a transparent (nonscattering) matrix.
 The framework of Rayleigh scattering allows us to establish general behaviors that hold for all colloidal suspensions of small particles made of non- or weakly-dispersive materials.
 Using a Monte Carlo method to simulate light transport in disordered media, we predict the structural colors observed in reflectance and transmittance through slabs of finite thickness as a function of the material parameters.
 The relevance of this palette is demonstrated by the design and optical analysis of the corresponding materials prepared by soft chemistry in aqueous solutions with high refractive index \ZrO2 particles [Fig.~\ref{fig:solid-composite-materials}(a)-(b)].
 The achievement of these colors in solid matrices is demonstrated using low energy cost methods based on glasses by the sol-gel route and borosilicate clays realized at room temperature [Fig.~\ref{fig:solid-composite-materials}(c)-(h)].
 The effect of adding black absorbents - carbon graphite particles in the present study - to the matrix on the resulting structural colors is finally investigated numerically and experimentally.

-This study is intended to help the prediction and design of pigment-free colored turbid media to realize artworks, smart windows that give rise to different luminous atmospheres depending on lighting conditions, or for architectural creations and design.
-Moreover, it will contribute to the study and understanding of materials whose color can be produced by Rayleigh scattering, particularly with regard to art and heritage objects [Fig.~\ref{fig:solid-composite-materials}(i)].
+The potential impact of this study is two-fold: First, it may help the prediction and design of pigment-free colored turbid media to realize artworks [e.g., Fig.~\ref{fig:solid-composite-materials}(i)] and architectural creations such as smart windows that give rise to different luminous atmospheres depending on lighting conditions.
+Millimeter or centimeter-thick glass composites can be elaborated to offer the desired diffuse colors in both reflection and transmission while providing mechanical rigidity.
+In addition, the color palette of Rayleigh-scattering materials is essentially unaffected by particle size polydispersity, thereby making this solution easily scalable.
+Second, this study may facilitate the analysis, preservation and restoration of ancient art objects containing Rayleigh-scattering materials, thereby making a meaningful contribution to art history and cultural heritage.